While attempting to print a label in BarTender, warning message #2401 appears and does not print the label.

 - If the service is not started, you can start it after this change.

 - Temporarily disable Windows firewall to see if this is causing the issue.
-This is found in the Control Panel under Windows Defender Firewall > Turn Windows Defender Firewall On or Off.
-You will need to turn off all 3 options (Domain, Private, Public)
+Under Control Panel > System and Security > Windows Defender Firewall you can find 3 Windows Defender Firewall State settings for Domain, Private and Public.
+Set all 3 of them to Off.

 - In instances where you have your own firewall system in place that isn't controlled by Windows(e.g., third party anti-virus software, hardware firewall, etc), please contact your IT Dept/System Administrator for further assistance.

-- Use Telnet to see if a connection can be established between the client computer and license server via TCP port 5160.
+- Use Powershell command Test-NetConnection -p to see if a connection can be established between the client computer and license server via TCP port 5160.